 It kind of ties into your theme of “Presence” this year, too.

 It’s almost quaint to think of this photo ban just a few years on.
-And Presence is related to technology, too.
-We don’t want to say this is bad or that is bad but rather how do you relate it and use it, and how does it affect you?
+And Presence is related to technology, yes.
+We don’t want to say this is bad or that is good, but rather ask how do you relate to technology and use it, and how does it affect you?

 For more information about Unsound festival, visit its website here.